omerdogan/olives4j-sql/README.md

 ```

-3. Use an external sql script file
+3.Use an external sql script file

 -- app.sql file content -------------------